Elderly Mobility Scale Calculator: Accurate Patient Assessment Tool

 - 0 points: Reaches less than 10 cm

-Total EMS Score Range and Interpretation
+Total EMS score range and interpretation

-How to Use the Elderly Mobility Scale in Practice
+How to use the Elderly Mobility Scale in practice

-Who Can Administer the EMS
+Who can administer the EMS

-New staff members need proper preparation before conducting assessments:
+New staff should prepare before conducting assessments:

 - Observe the documented testing method